zvjaceslavs/intshare/Databases/Oracle/template_3.0_for_pyora/5.4/README.md

 # Pyora active send

-## Description

-## Overview This is the fixed template for Zabbix PyOra to work on 3.0.
-I remove the unsupported tags and downgraded version.
-Note you will most likely have to update the triggers manually.

 ## Overview

 This is the fixed template for Zabbix PyOra to work on 3.0.
 I remove the unsupported tags and downgraded version.
 Note you will most likely have to update the triggers manually.